krzema12/kotlin-rpc/README.md

 **Work in progress!**

-It's a Kotlin-centric approach to Remote Procedure Calling, built on top of reflectionless kotlinx.serialization and ktor.
+It's a Kotlin-centric approach to Remote Procedure Calling, built on top of reflectionless [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization), [coroutines](https://github.com/Kotlin/kotlinx.coroutines) and [ktor](https://github.com/ktorio/ktor).
 Safe and elegant.

 It works like this.
 First, the API is described with pure Kotlin, as an interface.
 Then, kotlin-rpc's build-time logic